|

 by right-clicking on the drive in the Explorer list and choosing

 Rename (or Properties) from the context menu to rename the drive.
+The

-3. Attaching such a "re-lettered" drive to a different computer is unlikely to retain its new drive letter assignment on the other computer.
-It is the computer
+3. Attaching such a "re-lettered" drive to a different computer is unlikely to

 that stores the drive letter assignment, not the drive itself, so you